1. Home

 Hair Loss Types

-Understanding these types is essential for selecting the most suitable treatment options.
+Understanding these hair baldness types is essential for selecting the most suitable treatment options.
 Let's have a look at the most common kinds of hair loss include:

-This is the most common type of hair loss in men.
+1. Male Pattern Baldness: This is the most common type of balding in men.
 It commonly leads to baldness in men and usually starts after puberty.
-This develops over many years or decades.
+This type of hair loss develops over many years or decades.
 It exhibits a receding hairline and baldness on the crown.

 It may even progress so much that the only hair remaining will resemble a horseshoe shape at the back of the head.
 It can often relate to family history.
 This is the most common type of hair loss disease seen in men.

-This causes thinning hair gradually throughout the scalp, but commonly not at the hairline.
-Hair loss can begin at any time after puberty, and for many women, it's a normal part of aging.
-Although complete baldness can occasionally result from female pattern hair loss, it rarely does.
+1. Female Pattern Baldness: This causes thinning hair gradually throughout the scalp, but commonly not at the hairline.
+Hair loss can begin any time after puberty; it's a normal part of ageing for many women.
+Although complete baldness can occasionally result from female pattern hair baldness, it rarely does.
 This is the most common type of hair loss in females.

-Medical procedures, such as chemotherapy, induce rapid hair loss, known as anagen effluvium.
-These powerful and fast-acting drugs stop the production of hair follicles in the scalp and other areas of the body.
-Additionally, they eradicate cancer cells.
+1. Anagen Effluvium: Medical procedures, such as chemotherapy, induce rapid hair loss, known as anagen effluvium.
+These powerful and fast-acting drugs stop the production of hair follicles in the scalp and other areas of the body and eradicate cancer cells.
 While telogen effluvium is usually a temporary ailment, anagen effluvium is a more chronic form of diffuse hair loss.

-This usually occurs when there is pulling of the hair in some way.
+1. Traction Alopecia: This usually occurs when hair is pulled in some way.
 Occupational hazards, such as wearing caps and helmets, can contribute to traction alopecia for nurses and police officers.
 Braiding of the hair, as seen in certain communities, is another factor that may lead to this condition.
-Additionally, voluntary hair pulling, as observed in trichotillomania, can also cause traction alopecia.
+Additionally, voluntary hair pulling, as observed in trichotillomania, can cause traction alopecia.

 Determining the type of hair loss you're experiencing involves examining signs and symptoms.
 Here are some common types of alopecia hair loss and their characteristics: